longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

   * O(1) space
 1. **Meeting Rooms I/II**
   * If one person can attend all 2
-  * Minimum number of meeting rooms required 2
+  * Minimum number of meeting rooms required/Find time with max overlapping meetings 4

 1. Double Binary Search to find sqrt
   * use eps
 1. Combination Sum